 Based on the above interpretations of different sweeteners, the benefits of artificial sweeteners would include (13):

-- They add sweetness to the foods as regular table sugar does.
+- They add sweetness to the food as regular table sugar does.

 - They have a negligible amount of calories and do not contribute to unwanted weight gain if taken in moderation.